WHAT TO EXPECT

 Our worship services typically last between an hour and an hour and fifteen minutes.
 Don’t worry, though.
 We promise not to bore you!

 While here, you will typically experience worship led by a full band with a mix of styles like country, rock, traditional, and even a little bit of pop.
-We will sometimes sing a hymn or a more traditional song, but most of the music we sing at Cornerstone is drawn from current worship singers and bands like Hillsong, Chris Tomlin, Phil Wickham, David Crowder Band, Needtobreathe, Leeland, Desperation Band, Kari Jobe, Gungor and many others.
+We will sometimes sing a hymn or a more traditional song, but most of the music we sing at Cornerstone is drawn from current worship singers and bands like Hillsong, Phil Wickham, Crowder, Needtobreathe, Lauren Daigle, Bethel Music, and many others.

 What should I wear?

 We want you to feel comfortable.
 We are just pumped that you’re joining us and want you to be more focused on what you might hear from God than what you’re wearing.
-In the summertime, it’s not uncommon to see people wearing sandals, shorts, and a shirt.
+In the summertime, it’s not uncommon to see people wearing sandals and shorts.
 Others prefer to still put on their “Sunday best,” and that’s fine too!
-Our pastor typically wears blue jeans, a button-up shirt and a sport coat, so you can tell we’re pretty chill about clothes.
+Our pastor typically wears blue jeans, a button-up shirt and a bow tie, so you can tell we’re pretty chill about clothes.
 We think you’ll fit in no matter how you dress!

 What if I get hungry or thirsty?

 Because we are a family, we worship together just like a family lives.
-Our Worship Center is like a gigantic living room, so you are welcome to bring drinks and snacks into the Worship Center.
+Our Worship Center is like a gigantic living room, so you are welcome to bring drinks and snacks in with you.
 For your convenience, Common Grounds Cafe is located just to the right of the Worship Center.
 There are moderately priced snacks, like donuts, muffins, fruit, candy and more, as well as a variety of hot and cold drinks.

-What do my children do during church service?
+What do my KIDS do during the service?

 If you would prefer your child(ren) to sit with you during the worship service, that’s great!
 All are welcome in the Worship Center and your kids are no exception!

-Do I have to put money in the basket when it goes by?
+Do I have to put money in the basket?